raxod502/intuitive-explanations/about/projects.md

 * [Chrono Count] (Summer 2013 -- Spring 2014): [iOS] app to manage
   countdowns and countups under arbitrarily complex schedules, previously available from the iOS App Store.
+* [Mother's Day][mothers-day-2013] (Summer 2013): Small [Java] applet
+  that I made for Mother's Day.
+* [Watching Paint Dry: The Game][watching paint dry] (Summer 2013):
+  Small [Java] applet where you can paint things with the mouse, and then watch the paint dry.
+Yes, really.
+For Father's Day.
+* [tetris-processing] (Winter 2013): Simple clone of [Tetris] from high school, this one in [Processing] and featuring music.
+* [funwithframes] (Winter 2013): Simple game in [Processing] where you try to dodge certain squares while being distracted by other squares.
 * [Gravity] (Winter 2013): Christmas present for my father. [iOS] app that simulates [many-body Newtonian gravity][n-body].
+* [2048] (Spring -- Summer 2014): Simple clone of the game
+  [2048][2048-game], implemented in [Java] with graphical and command-line interfaces as well as a few auto-solving algorithms.
+* [tetris-python] (Summer 2014): Slightly more advanced clone of [Tetris] from high school, this one in [Python] and featuring pentominoes and other nonstandard pieces.
 * [Christmas Rogue] (Winter 2014): Christmas present for my father.
   [Roguelike] game inspired by [Brogue] and implemented in [Java].
   Likely the most over-the-top Christmas present I will ever give.